-It later subsequently became a signature juice during the early phases of the U.S. and European "health food" movement.
-Carrot juice is still today a top juicing selection because of its sweet pleasant taste which tends to be more appealing for those new to fresh homemade vegetable juicing.
+Carrot juice later became a signature juice during the early phases of the vegetarian food movement and is still today a top juicing selection.
+This is in part due to its sweet pleasant taste, a feature that tends to be more appealing for those new to fresh raw vegetable juicing.

-Carrots, being one of the most common root vegetables utilized worldwide, are also frequently available at affordable prices making them particularly useful for juicing in large quantities.
-Roughly about one pound of carrots will yield an average two cup or 16 ounce serving size of juice.
+Carrots, being one of the most common root vegetables utilized worldwide, are also frequently available at affordable prices making them ideal for juicing in large quantities.
+Roughly about one pound of carrots will yield an average two cup or 16-ounce serving size of juice.

 While most carrots are known for their bright orange pigmentation, other multi-colored types are also becoming more available in produce markets.
 These include yellow carrots, white carrots, red carrots, and purple carrots.

-According to the National Institutes of Health, the recommended daily allowance of vitamin A is 900 mcg for adult males and 700 mcg for adult females.
-This amount however increases for women when pregnant to 750 mcg and 1,200 mcg when lactating. (*)
+The Recommended Daily Allowance (RDA) of vitamin A is 900 mcg for adult males and 700 mcg for adult females.
+This amount, however, increases for women when pregnant to 750 mcg and 1,200 mcg when lactating. (*)

-Other plant food sources of beta-carotene include sweet potato, squashes, and dark green leafy vegetables.
-Dietary sources of carotenoids are known to withstand common household cooking methods, but extreme heat can affect their potency according to some research.
+Other plant food sources of beta-carotene also include sweet potato, squashes, and dark green leafy vegetables.

 The provitamin A and xanthophyll carotenoid components in carrots are considered beneficial compounds for healthy eyesight and protecting one's vision.
 As aligned with the Doctrine of Signatures, the carrot root vegetable when sliced closely resembles the human eye.
 Vitamin A is also known as "retinol" which similarly resembles the word "retina", the innermost, light-sensitive layer of tissue in the eyes.